 You have the option of going with shorts with traditional waistbands or bib style shorts.
 A traditional waistband tends to be composed of some elasticized material to ensure the shorts don’t fall or move too much as you ride.
 The downside to an elastic waistband is that it may dig into the skin after a while and begin to feel too tight.
 Some shorts will come equipped with drawstrings to allow for a more customized fit.

 Bib style shorts feature straps that act like suspenders.
 Some cyclists may shy away from this style of short because they’re self-conscious about the different look.
 Don’t be shy to try something out of your comfort zone!
 These shorts have the advantage of no waistband.
 If you constantly have the issue of waistbands feeling too tight and leaving markings post-ride, a bib style option may be a good choice.
 The straps help the shorts stay put and there’s no need to fiddle with a drawstring.

-We didn’t feature price as a main consideration for the shorts on this list because there’s so much variation in terms of what you can get for your dollar.
+We didn’t feature price as the main consideration for the shorts on this list because there’s so much variation in terms of what you can get for your dollar.
 A pricier option doesn’t immediately signal better quality.
 There are plenty of value options that provide the same level of performance as more expensive shorts.
 Generally, less expensive options will prove less durable over time, although that’s not always the case.

 Q: Do I really need cycling specific shorts?

 A: Yes!
 Unless you want a sore bum after a long ride.
 Cycling shorts are designed to pad your bottom while you ride your bike.
 Sitting on a bike seat without sport specific shorts can lead to discomfort.
 Remember when you were a kid and rode your bike around the neighborhood?
 Then you’ll probably remember feeling sore the next day.
 Bike shorts will ensure you feel comfortable even if you go long.